vesuxyz/docs/docs/explore/vaults.md

 - Vaults are built on top of the [_starknet-vault-kit_](https://github.com/ForgeYields/starknet_vault_kit), an extension to the proven ERC-4626 standard comparable to an _asynchrounous redemption ERC-7540 vault_.
 - Onchain enforced _strategy mandate_, that is the funds deposited in a strategy can only be used according to the vault's stated strategy.
-- Onchain _Vault NAV Oracle_ that trustlessly computes and reports the vault's NAV.
+- Onchain _AuM Oracle_ that trustlessly computes and reports the vault's _Assets under Management_.
 - Supports yield strategies integrating with Vesu for lending and borrowing, Avnu for swapping, and arbitrary third-party ERC-4626 vaults.

 ## Curator model